 Therefore, the complete adder circuit combines the three input bits to give two outputs, one of which is the standard output, while the other is the output carry.

 You can also create a full adder using a single OR gate and two half adders.

-Note that when you add the binary digits, you will obtain the equation at the EX-OR gate.
-On the other hand, the output from the AND gate is the effect of the addition of the carry.
+On the other hand, the output from the AND gate is the effect of adding the carry.

 Here is the Boolean expression of the C-out: AB + BC + AC.

 The C in this equation represents the Carry-in input, ideally the previous carry input.

 Like the full adder, a half adder is also a combinational logic circuit.
 However, unlike the full adder with three inputs, a half adder only comprises an EX-OR gate and an AND gate.